 This method minimizes the frequency of exchange fees.
 You can easily transfer money from one betting site to the next while also avoiding cashing out all the way to the bank as much as you can.
 This way, you only pay exchange fees when you first upload funds to your e-wallet or when cashing out winnings all the way back to your bank account.

 How it Should Be Done

 Some gambling sites are much easier to work with than others consider currencies.
-Bet365 serves as a shining example of how it should be done everywhere.
-Here’s a snippet from Bet365’s “terms and conditions” page:
+William Hill serves as a shining example of how it should be done everywhere.
+Here’s a snippet from a William Hill FAQ page:

-What this means is that Bet365 is willing to eliminate all exchange risk for you.
-Very few people would even notice if Bet365 didn’t offer this service, but they do it anyways.
+What this means is that William Hill is willing to eliminate all exchange risk for you each day.
+Very few people would even notice if William Hill didn’t offer this service, but they do it anyways.
 That’s such a nice touch and it is little things like this that separate the great betting sites from the good.